pyinstaller/pyinstaller/doc/source/Manual.rst

 |PyInstaller| reads scripts from the common Dropbox folder,
 but writes its work files and the bundled app in folders that are local to the virtual machine.
-You can use the ``Public`` folder of your Dropbox as a distribution point for your app.
-Your users can download it from there.
-(Pro tip: Do not shut down the virtual machine until Dropbox has completely uploaded the app to the cloud.)

 If you share the same home directory on multiple platforms, for example Linux and OS X, you will need to set the PYINSTALLER_CONFIG_DIR